20 Korean Drama Phrases You’ll Start Hearing Everywhere

 How Can You Practice Korean Drama Phrases So They Actually Stick?

-Passive watching — even hours of it — produces surprisingly little speaking ability on its own.
 I've seen students who have watched hundreds of hours of Korean drama but freeze the moment someone speaks to them in Korean.
 The problem isn't exposure.
 It's the lack of production practice.
-Your brain needs to retrieve and generate language, not just recognize it.

 Korean Expression Breakdown: 괜찮아요